magento/devdocs/guides/v1.0/frontend-dev-guide/javascript/jquery-widget-tabs.md

 <h3 id="tabs_init_ex">Examples of tabs initialization</h3>

-Example 1, when initialized like this, he first tab is active by default:
+Example 1, when initialized like this, the first tab is active by default:

 <pre>$('#tabs').tabs();  </pre>